Cory Ivey handed 10-year sentence for murder of Metairie man - NewsBreak

 Cory Ivey handed 10-year sentence for murder of Metairie man

 METAIRIE, La. ( WGNO ) — Wednesday evening (Nov.
-30) a Jefferson Parish judge found Corey Ivey guilty of killing his ex-wife fiancé.
+30) a Jefferson Parish judge found Corey Ivey guilty of killing his ex-wife’s fiancé.

 Ivey was convicted of second-degree murder involving the death of Metairie native Keith Ellis.
 Ellis was shot multiple times as he stood in the doorway of his apartment.

 At the time of the shooting his ex-wife was away, but her 6-year-old daughter with Ivey was asleep in the apartment.
-After Ivy shot Ellis in the apartment doorway the Jefferson’s Parish Sherrifs Office was called by a nearby resident.
+After Ivy shot Ellis in the apartment doorway the Jefferson Parish Sheriff’s Office was called by a nearby resident.

 When officers arrived on the scene Ellis was found lying in the doorway near seven .45-caliber fired bullet casings.
 He died hours later at a hospital.